Trusted WordPress tutorials, when you need them most.

 When you have made the changes, don’t forget to click the ‘Save’ button.

 After that, you can go to the ‘Progress Bar’ tab and edit the settings.
-You will see options to select the position of the bar (top or bottom of the page) or completely disable it from your WordPress website.
+You will see options to select the position of the bar (top or bottom of the page) or completely disable it from your WordPress site.

 You can also change its style, background color, primary color, and bar thickness.